 The maxim of caveat subscriptor applies.
 The signed document, annexure "A", reflects, in the view of the Court, the real and true transaction between the parties.
 It is not a simulated transaction and does not purport to be anything else that it is held out to be -the agreed terms and conditions of the agreement of sale and the suretyship relating thereto.
 The defendant asked for credit on behalf of his company, in his capacity as director.
 It was granted.
-In turn, the plaintiff company wanted a surety, and the defendant knowingly bound himself in that capacity.
-He appended his signature three or so millimetres above the clearly printed words: "who acknowledges that he has read and understands the entire contents hereof "
+In mm, the plaintiff company wanted a surety, and the defendant knowingly bound himself in that capacity.
+He appended his signature three or

-There is no other finding that can be made to the contrary, The one and only defence that the defendant relies on is the absence of notarial explanation of the meaning and effect of what he signed to, which cannot be upheld.
+There is no other finding that can be made to the contrary.
+The one and only defence that the defendant relies on is the absence of notarial explanation of the jneaning and effect of_what he signed to, which cannot be upheld.

-For these reasons, the defendant's resistance to the application for summary judgment stands to be dismissed and it is ordered that Summary Judgment be entered against the defendant as prayed for in prayers 1,1 and 1.3 of the Notice of Application dated the 20th October 2003, namely E18 871-48 in respect of goods sold and delivered, with costs on the scale of attorney and client.
+For these reasons, the defendant's resistance to the application for summary judgment stands to be dismissed and it is ordered that Summary Judgment be entered against the defendant as prayed for in prayers 1.1 and 1.3 of the Notice of Application dated the 20th October 2003, namely E18 871-48 in respect of goods sold and delivered, with costs on the scale of attorney and client.

-Interest is also ordered as prayed for in prayer 1.2, but shall be subject to filing with the Registrar, prior to mora interest being endorsed on the Writ, a letter by the plaintiff's bankers to certify the prime rates of interest it charged over the relevant periods, to which may be added 3% to bring it in line with the claimed rates of interest, and no more.
-The relevant interest is to accrue on all accounts after 30 days following delivery of statements, as provided for in clause 2 of the agreement.
+Interest is also ordered as prayed for in prayer 1.2, but shall be subject to filing with the Registrar, prior to mora interest being endorsed on the Writ, a letter by the plaintiffs bankers to certify the prime rates of interest it charged over the relevant periods, to which may be added 3% to bring it in line with the claimed rates of interest, and no more.
+The relevant interest is to accrue on all accounts after 30 days following delivery of statements. as provided for